 » Growth parameters: 190 cm

-» Nominated for champion in the Miami Pro 2014
+» Nominated for a champion in the Miami Pro 2014

 » Winner in the category Natural Bodybuilding in Miami around 2012-2013

-» Multiple champion in the category Fitness Model over 40, Natural Muscle Model
+» Multiple champions in the category Fitness Model over 40, Natural Muscle Model

 Model class B